Cowers Lane

-Cowers Lane is a settlement in Derbyshire bordering Shottle near Belper, Derbyshire England along the A517 road.
+Cowers Lane is a settlement in Derbyshire bordering Shottle, within the civil parish of Shottle and Postern, near Belper, Derbyshire England along the A517 road.

 In Norman times, Shottle Park was one of the seven parks within Duffield Frith.

 It was the site of a large shelter for cattle belonging to the Duchy of Lancaster who owned the Frith.
 It is generally believed that the name is the local dialect equivalent of "Cow House Lane".